LillianLuzinsky/First-Vue-App/README.md

 8) How to use v-show to toggle visibility on the DOM element
 9) How to use v-for to loop through each item in the details array and display the item individually in the DOM
 10) How to use increment the value of cart by adding v-on click handler on button
+11) How to add a method inside our Vue app